RobinJ1995/gopro-cloud-media-downloader/README.md

 - [ ] Selectively downloading files.
 When the script is run, it will start downloading every single file from your GoPro media library.
 Hope you have enough disk space 😉
 - [ ] Resume on failure or when cancelled
 - [ ] Retry on failure

+## Known issues
+- [ ] Does not work if your GoPro account has 2 factor authentication enabled.